What is Human in Judgment? Comparing Automation Bias and Algorithm Aversion Between the United States Military Academy and the General Public: Automation Bias, International Politics, and AI Decision Support Systems

 On the other hand, USMA cadets are AI natives; not only are they from a demographic group more likely to have significant experience with AI (though that would also be true of similarly situated members of the general public), but military training itself may make automation bias less likely.
 Unlike most colleges and universities, even those cadets not on an engineering track are introduced to military technologies, decision-making principles, and the notion of responsible use in general, to ensure they can effectively employ them in the military \citep{WestPointAOG}.
 Everyone from English majors to political science students becomes familiar with defense capabilities during their time at West Point, as they will all commission as second lieutenants in the Army after graduation.
 Given their set career trajectory, they have inherent incentives to ensure they can correctly use the types of technologies that are being deployed on the battlefield without falling prey to biases, as they can reasonably expect to have to use those technologies in life-or-death combat situations during the course of their careers.

-Additionally, one of the core pillars of education at USMA is the integration of AI into learning and a dedicated effort to familiarize cadets with the fundamentals of the technology and various AI applications \citep{USMAAI}.
-West Point has an AI curriculum which ``provides cadets with a structured, progressive pathway from foundational concepts to applied expertise.
+Additionally, the USMA integrates AI into learning and dedicates effort to familiarizing cadets with the fundamentals of the technology and various applications \citep{USMAAI}.
+West Point ``provides cadets with a structured, progressive pathway from foundational concepts to applied expertise.
 All cadets develop core skills in human--machine teaming, partnering with AI and computing tools in responsible ways that enhance their ability to learn, solve problems, and think critically'' \citep{USMAAI}.
 For example, the 2024-2025 academic year theme was ``The Human and the Machine: Leadership on the Emerging Battlefield,'' designed to ``delve into the intricate relationship between human agency and technological innovation in contemporary warfare,'' exploring ``how leaders may effectively navigate the complexities of modern battlefields, where technological disruptions and advancements in autonomous systems, artificial intelligence, and cyber technologies are reshaping conflict dynamics'' \citep{USMATheme}.
+Existing research by Lushenko and Lushenko and Sparrow \citeyear{lushenko2024artificial, lushenko2025ai} described above also suggests West Point cadets will be optimistic about the possibilities of AI, but discerning in how they think about its use.
 If military officers are less prone to automation bias, we should see the following:

 \textit{H2: USMA cadets will exhibit lower levels of automation bias than the general public.}